ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/polygon2segmenation.md

     1. Units and origins (information regarding the scales and offsets)
 1. The code implementation is as follows:

    The [NgConverter](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/atlas/NgSegmentMaker.py) class converts the 3D mask to the segmentation layer.
 The segmentation layer consists of a set of folders living on the file system.
 This class inherits from the [NumpyToNeuroglancer](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/lib/utilities_cvat_neuroglancer.py) class.
-The [NumpyToNeuroglancer](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/lib/utilities_cvat_neuroglancer.py) was produced by Litao and is able to produce eith Image layers or Segmentation layers from numpy arrays.
+The [NumpyToNeuroglancer](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/lib/utilities_cvat_neuroglancer.py) was produced by Litao and is able to produce both Image layers and Segmentation layers from the 3D masks.

    The NumpyToNeuroglancer class uses the function `init_precomputed` to initiate the creation of a neuroglancer layer using the Seung lab CloudVolume package.
 The specific calls to the package looks like:
    ```